MrMaksimize/docker-airflow/README.md

     git pull

-These will first ensure that your local repository is up to date and references the most recently [Docker image](https://hub.docker.com/r/andrell81/docker-airflow) (referenced by the docker-compose files).
+These will first ensure that your local repository is up to date and references the most recent [Docker image](https://hub.docker.com/orgs/cityofsandiego) (referenced by the docker-compose files).

-Additionally, the following python pacakges must be installed: boto3, crypography, fire & envparse.
+Additionally, the following python packages must be installed: boto3, crypography, fire & envparse.
 The most common way to add these dependencies would be:

     python3 -m pip install boto3 crypogaphy fire envparse

 Next, ensure that folders **/data/temp** & **/data/prod** exist within the directory.

 For testing and development, run Airflow with **SequentialExecutor** :